 frequencies and duty cycles with perfect exactness.

-f to this block is a relative frequency.
+f to this block is a relative frequency that specifies an

 The typical Simulink Real-Time block documentation briefly describes the supported board, then describes the parameters for each of the blocks that support the board.
 Included in the documentation for each board is a board characteristics table.
 Board characteristics tables can include the following information: